davidcoates/praxis/issues.md

 The type of generalised functions must be known before use.
 Requiring all top-level functions to have type signatures would guarantee this.

+Should top-level functions be shareable and discardable?
+Should be top pure.
+Top pure even after instantiation.